Urban, Community, and Regional Planning | Department of Geography and Geosciences | The University of Vermont(title)

 Planning at the University of Vermont

-Recent graduates of Geography, Environmental Sciences, and other disciplines have gone into Planning jobs and Master’s programs in the field.
-Careful course selection from the areas identified below, and taking advantage of internship and study abroad opportunities, will provide UVM students with a robust Planning curriculum.
-Faculty support and advising is available through the Geography department.
+Recent graduates of geography, Environmental Sciences, and other disciplines have gone into planning jobs and Master’s programs in the field.
+Careful course selection from the areas identified below, and taking advantage of internship and study abroad opportunities, will provide UVM students with a robust planning curriculum.
+Faculty support and advising is available through the geography department.

 “Cities have the capability of providing something for everyday, only because, and only when, they are created by everybody.” – Jane Jacobs